DavidBettinger/task-chains-android-app/README.md

 - Improve the UI of the app
 - Save changes (comments / completed tasks) on the server
-- Add options/setting
+- Add options/settings
-- Add a new comment indicator
+- Add a "new comment" indicator